Rafael Menjívar Ochoa: Life

 His father, the economist Rafael Menjívar Larín, was director of the University of El Salvador.
 When the army occupied it in 1972, during which his father was jailed for a short period, after being exiled in Nicaragua they were forced out in January 1973 towards Costa Rica.
-In 1976 they settled in Mexico, where Menjívar Ochoa lived for 23 years.
-He studied music, theatre and English Literature, and published many books, his first of note being Historia del Traidor de Nunca Jamás, a novel written in 1984 for which he received the EDUCA Latinoamerican award.
+In 1976, they settled in Mexico, where Menjívar Ochoa lived for 23 years.
+He studied music, theatre and English Literature, and published many books.
+His first of note being Historia del Traidor de Nunca Jamás, a novel written in 1984 for which he received the EDUCA Latinoamerican award.
 In 1990, he won the "Ramón del Valle Inclán" Latinoamerican Award.
-In 1999 he settled in El Salvador, where in 2001 he became a Coordinator of Letters (Literature director) and founded the La Casa del Escritor (House of the Writer), a project aimed at providing a formation of young writers, located at the house of Salvador Salazar Arrué.
-Despite being based in El Salvador he continued to be active in Mexican projects, publishing books there.
+In 1999, he settled in El Salvador, where in 2001, he became a Coordinator of Letters (Literature director) and founded La Casa del Escritor (the House of the Writer), a project aimed at providing a formation of young writers, located at the house of Salvador Salazar Arrué.
+Despite being based in El Salvador, he continued to be active in Mexican projects, publishing books there.
 His widow is Salvadorean poet Krisma Mancía.